VCU Medical Center: Aborted consolidation with the University of Virginia

 In 1920, a discussion that had gone on for years without resolution of the issues involved was revived.
 Repeatedly, the view had been expressed that the Medical College of Virginia and the University of Virginia Department of Medicine might well be consolidated with benefit both to the schools and to the public.
 In 1867, 1905, and 1913, the question had been raised; and, finally, in 1920 a serious study was undertaken.
 In reviewing appropriations, Governor Westmoreland Davis noted that Virginia was supporting two medical schools, seemingly in competition, and surmised that this might well be uneconomic, particularly at a time when money was tight.

 Acting on the Governor's recommendation, the General Assembly authorized a Commission on Medical Education.
 The commission made a thorough study that recommended that Virginia support only one medical school; that this school be in Richmond; that it be the Department of Medicine of the University of Virginia under the full and sole control of the Rector and Visitors of the university; and that the plan be effective upon the unconditional transfer of all Medical College of Virginia properties and assets to the Rector and Visitors of the university.
 The Board of Visitors of the Medical College of Virginia was in favor, and by resolution determined that the college would willingly embrace the plan should the commission's recommendations be accepted by the legislature.

-Instead, the alumni of the university, under the leadership of the eminent Dr. Hugh H. Young, of Johns Hopkins Medical School, waged a campaign to preserve the medical school at Charlottesville.
+Instead, the alumni of the university, under the leadership of Hugh H. Young, of Johns Hopkins Medical School, waged a campaign to preserve the medical school at Charlottesville.
 The report was approved overwhelmingly in the House but died by a 24-16 tally in the Senate.
 In view of the state's growth, the action of the Senate was fortunate.
 Had the report won approval, Virginia would have found herself today facing the need to establish another medical school, with a minimum price tag of 30 million dollars.
 The issue of consolidation was to rise again, in 1947, but only briefly, as the handwriting on the wall was by that time quite clear.